Remote Monitoring Telemedicine

-- There are no patient or insurance costs associated with the Heart Failure health kit.
-Communications with call center nurses, equipment, and wireless transmission of information (key measures, video conversations, etc.) are free of charge.
+- Communications with call center nurses, equipment, and wireless transmission of information (key measures, video conversations, etc.) are seamless.

 Remote monitoring is not a replacement for emergency services.
 In case of emergency, patients must call 911 or their local emergency services.